Cray-HPE/docs-csm/operations/network/management_network/saving_config.md

     ###############################################################################
 ```

-save a configuration file with the csm/canu versions.
+2. Save a configuration file with the CSM and CANU versions.

 ```
 sw-spine-001 [mlag-domain: master] (config) # configuration write to csm1.0-canu1.1.11